Lamb Carnitas Tacos with Roasted Tomatillo Salsa

 These were also smaller roasts than the size roast we normally use for pork carnitas tacos so we used both of them.
-My husband actually made this whole meal!!
-So I guess this is another one of his recipes on my blog.
-Yay for husband made food.
+Carnitas is typically made with either pork leg or shoulder roast.
+These were lamb top round roasts.

-You can see that the lamb is very lean so we added more liquid than originally called for and we cooked it with the pan lid on so it wouldn’t dry out.
-We added in more liquid when it looked like it was getting low and it cooked a lot faster than the pork did.
+You can see that the lamb is very lean so we added more liquid than typically called for and we cooked it with the pan lid on so it wouldn’t dry out.
+We added in more liquid when it looked like it was getting low and it cooked a lot faster than pork usually doe.
 Once it was cooked in the oven we shredded it and crisped it up a little in a cast iron pan.

-To go with the tacos we of course made pickled red onions ( recipe HERE)
+To go with the tacos we of course made simple pickled red onions.

 Corn tortillas.
 I soften these in the oven with a little coconut oil brushed on them and heat on a cookie sheet at 275 Deg F and flip once or twice then keep wrapped in a towel.
 They will stay nice and pliable so they don’t crack or tear.